subes/leveldb/README.md

 ### Read performance

-We list the performance of reading sequentially and also the performance of a random lookup.
+We list the performance of reading sequentially and random lookup.
 Note that the database created by the benchmark is quite small.
-Therefore the report characterizes the performance of leveldb when the working set fits in memory.
+Therefore, the report characterizes the performance of leveldb when the working set fits in-memory.
 The cost of reading a piece of data that is not present in the operating system buffer cache will be dominated by the one or two disk seeks needed to fetch the data from disk.
-Write performance will be mostly unaffected by whether or not the working set fits in memory.
+Write performance will be mostly unaffected if working set fits in-memory or not.

 Google LevelDB: